Call us today:

 DN600+ 24 in and larger Transmission lines, cooling water systems, infrastructure pipelines

-For example, a DN50 flange is designed to mate with pipe systems nominally identified as DN50, but the flange’s internal bore, outside diameter, and bolt pattern are defined precisely by EN 1092-1 tables.
-This distinction is critical when verifying fitment across mixed piping systems or between different manufacturers.
+For example, while a DN50 flange is designed to mate with pipe systems nominally identified as DN50, the flange’s specific internal bore, outside diameter, and bolt pattern are defined precisely by EN 1092-1 tables.
+This distinction is critical for engineers when verifying fitment across mixed piping systems or when sourcing replacements from different manufacturers to ensure a leak-proof, safe connection.

 3. Pressure Ratings and Their Impact on Dimensions

 DIN EN 1092-1 uses PN (Pressure Nominal) classes to define allowable working pressure.
 Common pressure classes include PN10, PN16, and PN25.
-Unlike nominal size, the PN class directly affects the structural dimensions of the flange, which include flange thickness, bolt size, and bolt count.
+In addition to nominal size, the PN class directly dictates the structural dimensions of the flange, including thickness, bolt size, and bolt count.

 As PN rating increases: